LEED Certification and LED Lights

 Big Led Light Panel

-What is LEED certification
+What is LEED Certification:

 LEED or Leadership in Energy and Environmental Design is an environmental, green building certification system that is recognized internationally.
 A LEED-certified building has met third-party standards across all the metrics that are important in energy and environmental protection – energy savings, water efficiency, CO2 emissions reduction, improved indoor environmental quality, and efficiency and wise use of resources.